Dental Costs in Dallas, Texas (2026)

 How affordable is Dallas?

 Dallas scores well on dental affordability for a major metro.
-With 398 clinics competing and a Texas cost-of-living index of 93, cash-pay prices stay disciplined: the average implant sits below the Texas state average and only a hair above the national benchmark.
+With 398 clinics competing and a Texas cost-of-living index of 93, cash-pay prices stay disciplined: the average implant sits below both the Texas state average and the national benchmark.
 The trade-off is a thin public safety net — adult Texas Medicaid covers emergencies only.

 Dallas dental prices at a glance (2026)